sharath-c-n/ImplementationAdvDataStructures/src/SP5/cs6301/g26/Readme.txt

 Solution 4: The solution file is QuickSort.java (dual pivot) and the driver class is SP5Q4Driver which contains mergeSort function as well.

+solution 5: The solution files are ExternalMergeSort.java and ExternalQuickSort.java and the driver class is ExternalSorting.java.